wmfs/tymly/README.md

 # What is this?

-__Tymly is a product of many inter-related [Node.js](https://nodejs.org/en/) packages.
+__Tymly is the product of many inter-related [Node.js](https://nodejs.org/en/) packages.
 The source code for all these packages is maintained in separate GitHub repositories in the [WMFS organization](https://github.com/wmfs).__

 However, for those wanting to develop the Tymly framework itself, it can be tricky to keep-track as new Tymly repos are added and existing Tymly repos evolve.
 It's also important to ensure all these repos are linked together locally for the best possible developer experience.